 Success comes from carefully orchestrating this, so everyone knows their role, but also understand how it impacts on the rest of the team.

 Strong teamwork involves everyone working in unison and focusing on shared goals and aspirations.
 The sum of the parts becomes greater than the whole.

-Collaboration cultures are similar, in both their results and origins.
+A culture of collaboration are similar to teamwork cultures, in both their results and origins.

 However, unlike teamwork, collaboration celebrates and encourages free thinking, and a degree of fluidity in responses and contributions.

 In essence, it encourages people to think together, as well as to work together.

 The potential to unlock minds